How travel is being impacted by the Ukraine invasion - Local News 8

 Air traffic is still moving outside of severely affected areas.
 As well as bordering Russia, Ukraine also neighbors Belarus, Poland, Slovakia, Hungary, Romania and Moldova, as the map above illustrates.

-The European Union Aviation Safety Agency, known as EASA, said “operators should exercise extreme caution” and avoid using the airspace within 100 nautical miles of the Russia-Ukraine border.
+The European Union Aviation Safety Agency said "operators should exercise extreme caution" and avoid using the airspace within 100 nautical miles of the Russia-Ukraine border.

 Moldova has closed its airspace, while Belarus has banned flights over part of the country.

-There are no UK or US government warnings against traveling to Ukraine border countries — or other Eastern European destinations — due to the Russian conflict.

-All six Ukraine border countries were already on the US Centers for Disease Control and Prevention’s Level 4 list of highest-risk Covid-19 destinations for travel.
+All countries bordering Ukraine were already on the US Centers for Disease Control and Prevention's Level 4 list of highest-risk Covid-19 destinations for travel.
+The US government also warns against traveling to Belarus and Moldova due to the conflict.

 "We have guests traveling at the end of March and into April in Poland, but that's over a month out.
 It's impossible to say now how this will evolve.
 We're basically in wait-and-see mode," Kozlowski said via email.